feridunAKYOL/budget-app/README.md

-# Project of DuckDuckGo Clone
+# Project of Budget app
 In this project we use the `classes` and also get more familiar with javascript.
 Mostly we use `callback functions` and also the most important part is `Asynchronous Programming`.
 At the end of the project the page look like below, but because the most important part is functionality first you should try :smirk: it once [by clicking here](https://feridunakyol.github.io/budget-app/)